Stability of domain walls with inflationary fluctuations under potential bias, and gravitational wave signatures: Domain-wall network

 where $L_{\text{DW}}$ is the average length of the domain wall contained within a Hubble horizon.
 We call $\mathcal{A}_2$ and $\mathcal{A}_3$ as the area parameter.
 Note that the area parameter defined here differs from the one often defined in the literature as $\rho_{\rm DW} = \frac{\mathcal{A}\sigma}{t}$~\cite{Hiramatsu:2013qaa}.
 When the motion of domain walls is non-relativistic, we have $\mathcal{A}_3 \approx 2 \mathcal{A}$ in the radiation-dominated universe.
 Note that ${\cal A}_3$ is defined in terms of area, while ${\cal A}$ is defined using energy density.

 The exact value of the $\mathcal{O}(1)$ constant on the RHS of the above equations depends on the initial conditions~\cite{Gonzalez:2022mcx}.
 For the two initial conditions we introduce in the next subsection, they differ by a factor of about $2$.
-This difference actually comes from the large-scale correlation of the domain-wall network encoded by the initial condition.
-We emphasize here that the energy density or surface area (or length) is a spatially averaged quantity and does not capture well the global properties of the domain-wall network.
+This difference actually comes from the large-scale correlation of the domain-wall network encoded by the initial condition.\footnote{ This statement is based on the assumption that the deviation of the area parameter observed in our simulations is a genuine physical effect rather than a transient one.
+Although our domain wall network simulations are performed with fairly high precision, the area parameter still shows a mild time dependence for both initial conditions, and full convergence has not yet been demonstrated.
+See Appendix \ref{app:2}.
+Confirming full convergence would require simulations with a much larger dynamical range, which is challenging at present.} We emphasize here that the energy density or surface area (or length) is a spatially averaged quantity and does not capture well the global properties of the domain-wall network.
 We need to compute the power spectrum of the scalar field to directly see the global structure of the domain-wall network.